 Oklahoma Department of Human Services - Aid to the Aged, Blind and Disabled (State Supplemental Payment)

 Aid to the Aged, Blind and Disabled (AABD) provides small monthly checks to supplement SSI or other monthly income for aged, blind or disabled individuals whose monthly income is very low.
-For information contact your county office of the department of Human Services (DHS) or call the statewide toll-free number 888-521-2778.
+For information contact your county office of the department of Human Services (DHS).
 The phone number for Family Support Services Division, which administers the AABD program, is 405-521-3076.

 Child Protective Services (CPS) are provided through Oklahoma Department of Human Services (OKDHS) to identify, treat and prevent child abuse and neglect.
 The two purposes of CPS intervention are to protect the safety of children and to provide services to help families with any difficulties that cause the safety of their children to be at risk.